opncell/opncell/README.md

 ## What is OPNcell
   OPNcell is a native plugin for [OPNsense](https://opnsense.org/) that adds standalone 4G LTE or 5G NR core signalling network capabilities.
   The plugin offers 4G or 5G SA (Stand Alone) interoperability, NSA (Non Stand Alone supporting both 4G gNB and 5G gNB radios) as well as UPF (PGW) deployment (where strategicaly necessary) services to OPNsense using open5gs's 3GPP Release 17 open source [Open5Gs](https://open5gs.org/open5gs/docs/) core software.
-By combining advanced deep packet filtering &amp; management with 4G/5G capability, OPNcell offers a complete FOSS solution for enterprise, community and private cellular network deployments.
+By combining advanced deep packet filtering &amp; management with 4G/5G capability, OPNcell offers a complete FOSS solution for Enterprise, Government, Community and Private Cellular network deployments.
 The entire code base is feeely available for audit with a certified compliant distribution as an available option.

 ## What is Open5Gs

 [Open5Gs](href="https://open5gs.org/open5gs/docs) is a C-language Open Source implementation of 5GC and EPC, i.e. the core network of NR/LTE network.
 Open5GS natively supports 4G/5G Standalone mode as well as non-standalone (supporting both 4G and 5G).
 ## 4G/5G NSA
 The Open5GS 4G/ 5G NSA Core contains the following components:<br>
 * MME - Mobility Management Entity